-All applicants are required to pay a non-refundable fee when they send their application.
+All applicants are required to pay a non-refundable fee when they send their application to the home office.
+We have provided an overview of this below.
+Please note this is separate from the fee we will charge to assist with such an application.
 The fee an applicant must pay depends on the type of travel document they are applying for and whether they are an adult or child:

 |Immigration status in the UK||Type of Document||Fee for an adult document and validity||Fee for a child (aged under 16) document and validity|